stevecochrane/design-pattern-examples/README.md

 interface to a complex network of classes.
 In this example we have a HomeTheaterFacade, which has watchMovie and endMovie methods that manipulate several related objects through a single method call.

+## Template Pattern

+Template is yet another way of encapsulating something that varies, and in this case, it's an algorithm.
+The Template Pattern defines the steps of an algorithm, and then defers to subclasses for the implementation of the individual steps.

+In the example in the `template-method` directory, we started with a Coffee class and a Tea class, which both had very similar functionality for preparation, where there were four methods in both, two of which were the same, and two were very similar, so we made a new CaffeineBeverage class that Coffee and Tea extend, such that Coffee and Tea now only have the code that applies specifically to Coffee and Tea.
+There's also a couple of alternate "WithHook" classes that demonstrate the concept of a template hook, where there are extra steps taken to allow for more customization in the subclasses when necessary.

+And in the `comparable` directory there is an example of built-in Java functionality that makes use of the Template Pattern: Comparable, which in this case is used for sorting an array.